 b.1980, Montreal, Canada

-Katz studied for her BFA at Concordia University.
+Allison Katz studied for her BFA at Concordia University in Montreal.
 She moved to New York and in 2008 gained an MFA from Columbia University.
 Katz has lived in London since 2013.
 Her upcoming solo institutional exhibition Diary w/o Dates will open at Oakville Galleries, Ontario, Canada in January 2018, and travel on to the MIT List Visual Arts Centre, Boston in May 2018.
 Her first monograph will be published in December 2018.